Statistics Definitions > Receiver Operating Characteristic (ROC) Curve

 - The relationship between sensitivity and specificity.
 For example, a decrease in sensitivity results in an increase in specificity.

 - Test accuracy; the closer the graph is to the top and left-hand borders, the more accurate the test.
 Likewise, the closer the graph to the diagonal, the less accurate the test.
-A perfect test would go straight from zero up the the top-left corner and then straight across the horizontal.
+A perfect test would go straight from zero up to the top-left corner and then straight across the horizontal.

 - The likelihood ratio; given by the derivative at any particular cutpoint.